 Vision 2030 Jamaica – National Development Plan: A Brief History

-PIOJ’s 50th Anniversary Conference on Economic and Social Planning Institute of Jamaica
+PIOJ’s 50th Anniversary Conference on Economic and Social Development Planning

-- building a model which is responsive to the structure of the economy;
+- building a model that is responsive to the structure of the economy

 - preparing a long-term National Strategic Plan with the model as its quantitative tool.

 The plan will take into account, existing policies, programmes and sector plans, the Medium Term Framework, the National Industrial Policy, the commitments expressed in the Millennium Development Goals (MDGs) and other international agreements.